polca/pathways/paper.md

 # Summary

-`pathways` is a Python package that characterizes the environmental impacts of products, sectors or transition scenarios over time using Life Cycle Assessment (LCA).
-Compared to traditional scenario results from energy models, `pathways` provides a more detailed and transparent view of the environmental impacts of a scenario by resolving supply chains between producers and consumers (as LCA does).
-Hence, direct and indirect emissions are accounted for, and double-counting issues are partially resolved.
+`pathways` is a Python package that conducts Life Cycle Assessment (LCA) to evaluate the environmental impacts of products, sectors, or transition scenarios over time.

-`pathways` is initially designed to work with data packages produced by `premise` [@Sacchi:2022], but can be used with any Integrated Assessment Model (IAM) scenarios and LCA databases.
-It reads a scenario and a corresponding set of scenario-based LCA matrices and calculates the environmental impacts of the scenario (or a subset of it) over time.
+Unlike most energy (ESM) or integrated assessment models (IAM), `pathways` offers a clearer view on impacts caused by a scenario by considering supply chain relations between producers and consumers, thereby addressing direct and indirect emissions.
+Unlike the reported emissions in ESM and IAM scenarios, which focus primarily on operation, `pathways` allows reporting the environmental impacts of infrastructure build-up and decommissioning.
+Finally, scenarios can be characterized across a wide range of indicators which are usually not included in ESM or IAM: land use, water consumption, toxicity impacts, etc.

 # Statement of need